 Going Regional or Global

-There are many other reasons why SEO is an important part of any small business marketing plan and I could go on and on.
-The opportunities available cannot be underestimated as I hope I’ve begun to demonstrate here.
-I hope this will get you excited to get started on you own, either by doing it yourself or approaching a professional company to do it for you.
+There are many other reasons why SEO is an important part of any small business marketing plan and we could go on and on.
+The opportunities available cannot be underestimated as we hope we’ve begun to demonstrate here.
+We hope this will get you excited to get started on your own, either by doing it yourself or approaching a professional company to do it for you.
 I can almost guarantee that you’ll see results from even the smallest investments.